How are uber and lyft drivers vetted?

 In one extreme case, an accused terrorist passed a background check for both Uber and Lyft, allowing him to make over 1,500 trips using their services.
 He had received traffic citations in the past, but they were not disqualifying based on the criteria used by either rideshare company or by the local and state laws of New Jersey.
 He allegedly killed 8 people by intentionally driving a rented pickup truck down a busy bike path in Manhattan.

-There are a lot of valid safety concerns voiced by critics of the rideshare companies.
-With so many customers, there should be a system to ensure that drivers pass proper background checks.
-In addition, forward-thinking safety features should continually be added to the app and monitored for their effectiveness.
+There are a lot of valid safety concerns voiced by critics of the rideshare companies around background check processes.
+In addition, forward-thinking safety features should continually be added to the app and monitored for their effectiveness and Uber should be required to meet with NGOs and donate a certain percentage of revenue towards causes that help victims who are harmed on their services.

-What are the requirements to be an Uber driver?
+What are the Requirements to Become an Uber Driver?

 Driver Must Be Over 21